kentdlee/Pages/index.rst

 as early as elementary age can learn to program.
 They really enjoy it.
 But it's not too late to start in college or even after college either!

-I have written several textbooks and other curriculum for Computer Science.
+I have written several textbooks and other curricula for Computer Science.
 They are listed below along with links to supplementary files that go along with the texts.

 Introduction to Programming